 Research suggests that aloe vera may help reduce stomach and intestinal disorders and irritation.
 Its anti-inflammatory properties have been shown to help calm the gut (rather as it calms skin when used topically) and could be helpful for those suffering from IBS.

-Hello Glow has some great suggestions for how to use the plant and if you want to try growing your own, read Happy DIY Home's green-fingered advice on how to give it a little TLC.
+Hello Glow has some suggestions on how to use the plant and if you want to try growing your own, read Happy DIY Home's green-fingered advice on how to give it a little TLC.
 If harvesting your own seems one step too far, aloe vera juice is now stocked in most health food shops.

 Whilst for many of us a world without chocolate doesn’t bear thinking about, the cacao bean is not just limited to satisfying our sweet tooth.
 Both beans and butter have been used for thousands of years - the Aztecs and Mayans used cacao for currency as well as medicinally.
 Phytochemicals within cacao may improve blood flow to the skin and slow skin ageing by protecting against damage from UV rays.